kirankumarcelestial/WindowsCredientialManager/README.md

 ##To build the Package

-To build, you must have nodejs, npm, and node-gyp installed, which requires a C++ compiler and Python 2.7.3 or higher.
+To build, you must have nodejs, npm, and node-gyp installed.
+Furthermore, node-gyp requires a C++ compiler and Python 2.7.3 or higher installed.

     $ npm install node-gyp
     $ node-gyp rebuild